-A map of the area being watered is represented as a two-dimensional integer array with all its initial values initialized to zero.
-This will be useful for navigating the autonomous irrigation vehicle based on sensor locations, destination midpoints, and obstacles in order to meet the autonomous irrigation vehicle's goal in the most water and energy efficient manner possible.
-Figure 28 as seen below, is a depiction of the mapping of the area.
+A map of the area being watered was represented as a two-dimensional Locations object array with all its initial hazard level values initialized to zero.
+This was useful for navigating the autonomous irrigation vehicle based on sensor locations, destination midpoints, and obstacles in order to meet the autonomous irrigation vehicle's goal in the most water and energy efficient manner possible.
+Figure 28 as seen below, was a depiction of the mapping of the area.

-This map will be updated with sensor locations, midpoint destination locations, obstacle locations, and locations adjacent to obstacles to represent their risk of collision with an obstacle.
-All of this information will be necessary for the autonomous irrigation vehicle to safely travel around the area.
-With safe travel accomplished, the autonomous irrigation vehicle can deliver the precise amount of needed water to wherever the sensors in the area determine needs to be watered.
-By realizing and actualizing the watering of areas where watering is needed, the total distance that is needed to be traveled to reach every one of those locations exactly once has been minimized.
+This map was updated with sensor locations, midpoint destination locations, obstacle locations, and locations adjacent to obstacles to represent their risk of collision with an obstacle.
+All of this information was necessary for the autonomous irrigation vehicle to safely travel around the area.
+With safe travel accomplished, the autonomous irrigation vehicle can deliver the precise amount of needed water to wherever the sensors in the area determine needed to be watered.
+By realizing and actualizing the watering of areas where watering was needed, the total distance that was needed to be traveled to reach every one of those locations exactly once has been minimized.
 With these goals being reached, the success of the autonomous irrigation vehicle becomes one step closer.

-Figure 28: (30 x 20)ft2 Two Dimensional Integer Array Map
+Figure 26: (30 x 20)ft2 Two Dimensional Locations Object Array Map